-The stereo amplifier is located inside the starboard side cockpit cabinet.
-To access, remove the four pull pins from the plastic storage housing and remove the assembly.
-The amp is mounted on a mechanical board just inside the unit.
+The stereo amplifier is located inside the port side cabinet.
+To access, pull out the upper drawer.
+Release the drawer slide locks by pushing in on the plastic locking lever and pull the drawer completely out of the tracks.
+This will expose the amplifier on the wall behind this drawer.
 The amplifier has controls to adjust the sound system response.
 Refer to the amplifier owner's manual for additional operating information.